fzOS/fzBurg/README.md

 # fzBurg
-An EFI loader for fzOS.
+An UEFI loader for fzOS.